Skip to Main Content

 Trim back tree branches

-Re-caulk your windows and doors
+Re-caulk your windows

 Get your roof inspected

-Most insurance and home maintenance experts recommend inspecting your roof regularly.
+Most insurance and home maintenance experts recommend inspecting your roof once a year.
 Getting your roof inspected before winter is essential for several reasons.
 It prepares your roof for harsh winter conditions and helps prevent further snow damage by identifying potential problems early on.
 An inspection can reveal issues caused by weathering during the spring and summer, allowing you to winterize your roof and avoid new damage or water intrusion.
 Additionally, a well-maintained roof can contribute to lower winter bills by keeping your home better insulated against the cold.

 Get your chimney inspected